Luppole/Luppole/README.md

-## A bit about myself...
+## 👨 | A Bit About Myself...

 > Hi!
 I'm Luppole.
 My real name is *Itamar* and I'm a SWE (Software Engineer) from Israel 🇮🇱
+>
-> One of my hobbies is information security related topics, especially ones related to spotting & exploiting system / file weaknesses (pwning).
+> One of my hobbies is information security related topics, especially ones related to spotting & exploiting system / file weaknesses (pwning) 🐛
+>
-> You can find me in pwanble.country websites by the name "Luppole".
+> You can find me in pwanble.country websites by the name "Luppole" 🔎
+>
-> Personally, I prefer to code in high-level languages, such as Python, C# JavaScript etc. But I also appreciate the beauty of coding in low-level languages such as C and ASM and often find it very exciting.
+> Personally, I prefer to code in high-level languages, such as Python, C# JavaScript etc. But I also appreciate the beauty of coding in low-level languages such as C and ASM and often find it very exciting ⚡
+>
-> I currently work for Sable, a game development studio, in the role of a Unity Developer.
+> I currently work for Sable, a game development studio, in the role of a Unity Developer 👾
+>
-> Feel free to reach me out for projects / job offerings, or even if you have a question about my projects.
+> Feel free to reach me out for projects / job offerings, or even if you have a question about my projects ❓

-## **The tools I usually use...**
+## ⚙️ | The Tools I Usually Use...
 > - Git
 > - MySQL / SQLite
 > - Npm